LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 - ✅ Troubleshooting guide

 **When to use:**
-- READ THIS FIRST before your presentation
+- Read this first before the presentation
-- Use as reference when team members ask "how does X work?"
+- Use as reference when explaining "how does X work?"
 - Review the Q&A section before presenting
-- Use to understand the code you're presenting
+- Use to understand the codebase thoroughly

 **Best way to read:**
 1. Start with Section 1-2 (Project Overview)
-2. Read Section 3 (Java Concepts) - this teaches you the fundamentals
+2. Read Section 3 (Java Concepts) - teaches the fundamentals
 3. Read Section 5 (How Users Use the System) - understand the user experience
 4. Read Section 9 (Q&A) - prepare for questions
 5. Refer to other sections as needed